 Sherwood Park, AB. — Sometimes the best way to learn is to meet, build and share.

-Close to 750 Elk Island Public Schools (EIPS) students in grades 4 to 9 are slated to attend this year’s Scratch Day and Jour du Scratch, taking place on May 15 and May 16 at Bev Facey Community High.
+Over 800 Elk Island Public Schools (EIPS) students in grades 4 to 9 are attending this year’s Scratch Day and Jour du Scratch, taking place at Strathcona Community Centre’s Agora, April 23-25.
 Using an application known as Scratch—one of the world’s leading computer languages used to teach youth how to code and program—students are introduced to computational thinking, coding processes and tasked with designing games, animation and digital stories.
 Students also participate in a series of challenges, in a somewhat gamified environment, and then present their completed projects to the rest of the participants at the event.

 Originally launched in 2007, Scratch Day is gaining momentum around the globe.
 EIPS is one of hundreds of schools and organizations worldwide that currently hosts Scratch Day celebrations, and was one of the first school divisions in Canada to do so.